prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 ## [Eizo Foris FS2735](http://amzn.to/2kc7roz) - $700
 ![Eizo Foris](/img/1440p-monitors/eizo.png){: .img-middle}

-**21.** This bluetooth enabled 1440p gaming monitor is great for enthusiasts who can afford a more expensive display.
+**21.** This Bluetooth enabled 1440p gaming monitor is great for enthusiasts who can afford a more expensive display.
 It's excellent in both design and gaming performance.
 However, there are more popular models like the [Asus MG279Q](http://amzn.to/2B732Oy) that go for less.
 Despite this, it's still a good choice.

 [View on Amazon](http://amzn.to/2kc7roz){: .big-button}